fractalide/fractalide/README.md

 ### Subnets

 Subnets allow for generalization.
 This is a graph coordination language layer that represents the business logic of an application.
 The interface of a subnet is the same as a component but the implementation is quite different, notice the `default.nix` is slightly [different](https://github.com/fractalide/fractalide/blob/master/components/maths/boolean/not/default.nix) from a [Rust component](https://github.com/fractalide/fractalide/blob/master/components/maths/boolean/nand/default.nix).
+All subnets are licensed as MPLv2.

 Things to be aware of when implementing subnets:
 * Ensure you follow [this](https://github.com/fractalide/fractalide/tree/master/components/maths/boolean/not) file structure.